danielchg/danielchg.github.io/content/about/index.md

 > I’m an open source enthusiast with more than 20 years of experience working with Linux.
 In the last years I have been focusing on Kubernetes, Cloud Computing (AWS, GCP, Azure), DevOps, MLOps (DevOps for Artificial Intelligence) and SecDevOps.
 Also I'm  coding a bit with Golang.
 >
-> In this blog I will publish technical articles regarding Open Source, Linux, Kubernetes, Cloud Computing, Edge, DevOps, MLOps, SecDevOps, GitOps.. whatever OPS! ;p
+> In this blog I will publish technical articles regarding Open Source, Linux, Kubernetes, Cloud Computing, Edge, DevOps, MLOps, SecDevOps, GitOps.. whatever OPS!!
+All the content and opinions in here are my own.
->

 ## Experience
 ---